The Palm House and Waterlily House, Royal Botanic Gardens, Kew

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!

-World Monuments Fund's work at Kew Gardens has been made possible, in part, by support from Hélène Marie and Jake Shafran, The Robert W. Wilson Charitable Trust, Nora McNeely Hurley and Manitou Fund, and James and Clare Kirkman.
+World Monuments Fund's work at Kew Gardens has been made possible, in part, by support from Hélène Marie and Jake Shafran, The Robert W. Wilson Charitable Trust, Nora McNeely Hurley and Manitou Fund, and the Aldama Foundation.

 Join us in safeguarding significant places.